Would I startle you if I mention that people are willing to spend 17% more on companies with great customer service?

-Basically, when you choose a help desk software, it becomes your single source of truth.
-You can see why picking a platform would be an important decision — migrate your team to a wrong solution, and you’ll lose weeks, if not months, in productivity in the long-term.
+Basically, when you choose ticketing software for a small business, it becomes your single source of truth.
+You can see why picking a platform would be an important decision — migrate your team to a wrong solution, and you’ll lose weeks, if not months, in productivity in the long term.

-1) HelpCrunch — all-in-one help desk software for live chat and email support
+1) HelpCrunch — one-stop help desk software for live chat and email support

-HelpCrunch is a great example of an all-in-one help desk solution.
+HelpCrunch is a great example of a one-stop small business help desk software.
 Each of its features plays an equally important role in the overall experience bringing your entire customer service efforts under one dashboard.

-Customers will enjoy the ability to communicate with your reps via live chat or emails, or troubleshoot on their own by taking advantage of the newly-launched knowledge base functionality.
-But the real help desk magic is happening inside:
+Customers will enjoy the ability to communicate with your reps via live chat, chatbot, or emails, and troubleshoot on their own by taking advantage of knowledge base software.
+But the real magic is happening inside.